-Complete Part IV only if you must complete more than one Form 1116 because you have more than one category of income from sources outside the United States for which you are claiming a credit for foreign taxes paid or accrued.
+Complete lines 22 through 29 in Part IV only if you must complete more than one Form 1116 because you have more than one category of income from sources outside the United States for which you are claiming a credit for foreign taxes paid or accrued.

 Use only one Form 1116 to summarize the credits you figured on all your Forms 1116.
-Enter the credits from line 21 of all your Forms 1116 on lines 22 through 29 of the Form 1116 you are using to summarize
+Enter the credits from line 21 of all your Forms 1116 on lines 22 through 29 of the Form allow us to figure and collect the right amount of tax.